firstbatchxyz/dkn-l2-oracle/README.md

 dkn-oracle request "What is 2+2?" gpt-4o-mini phi3:3.8b
 ```

-It also takes the following options:
+The `request` command takes the following options:

 - `--difficulty` for the proof-of-work difficulty for oracles that are responding to this request; the higher this is the more fees it will take to make the request.
 - `--num-gens` number of generations requested.